Keith-Web3/Keith-Web3/README.md

 Frontend developer
 ------------------

-Hi again!
-I'm Olorunnishola Olamilekan, a frontend developer hailing from Nigeria.
-My journey has been a quest for crafting seamless user interactions and captivating digital experiences.
+Hello internet stranger 🙂, I'm Olorunnishola Olamilekan, a frontend developer hailing from Nigeria.
+Here's a little about me 👇.

+My coding journey has been a quest for crafting seamless user interactions and captivating digital experiences.
 Having spent a couple of years mastering this art, my appetite for innovation and growth remains insatiable 😏.
 While coding is my daily bread, I'm not just a tech nomad.
 I'm currently sailing through the waves of chemical engineering studies at Unilag 🤓, adding a dash of curiosity to my academic pursuits.
 Amidst code and classes, I've uncovered a quirky side, a penchant for wildlife documentaries that whisk me away to far-off lands 🌆, and the cheeky antics of Family Guy that never fail to tickle my funny bone 😂.

 As I stand at the crossroads of past accomplishments and future adventures, my enthusiasm is unwavering.
-Here's to embracing the unknown and embarking on the exhilarating path ahead! 🥂🥂
+Here's to embracing the unknown and embarking on the exhilarating path ahead! 🥂🥂.

 *   🌍  I'm based in West Africa
 *   ✉️  You can contact me at [olorunnisholaolamilekan@gmail.com](mailto:olorunnisholaolamilekan@gmail.com)